cthakker/Multilingual-Search-System-for-Tweets/README.md

 The Tweets were Tokenized and Indexed using Apache Solr

-Various IR models were evaluated as well as language detection, query translation and expansion techniques were used in performance analysis.
+Various IR models were evaluated as well as language detection, query translation and expansion techniques were used in performance analysis.(check report)

 Implemented the UI using Bootstrap(searchengine_ui.html) to display query results based on ranking scheme selected by user.